Harish3000/t3-dependency-analyser/README.md

 # 🎲Ticket-tac-toe Dependency Analyzer

-This tool models dependency chains between Tickets and Services.
+Models dependency chains between Tickets and Services.
 It identifies the cascade effect of removing a specific ticket.

 ### Algorithm